dantaki/gtCNV/README.md

 -b | BED file of CNVs
 -c | Number of samples to run in parallel.
 Limited by available CPUs -g | Reference Genome Build [ hg19, hg38 ].
-Default is hg19 -s | random seed for genomic shuffling.
+Default is hg19 -s | random seed for genome shuffling.
 Used in preprocessing -o | VCF output
 --pre | Preprocessing output directory.
 Skips preprocessing if completed --feats | Feature output directory.
 Skips feature extraction if completed